niallw23/pands-problem-sheet/README.md

 Task 01 contains helloworld.py which reads 'Hello World!'

 Task 02 is bank.py
-_First attempt at problem_ - Didn't research if there was a function to convert the total in cent into euro.
+_First attempt at problem_ -
+Tried to solve after lecture 02 - should research if there is a function to convert the total in cent into euro.